 Clinical information about O46 ICD 10 code

-Every pregnancy has some risk of problems, but there are certain conditions and health issues that can raise that risk, such as:
+Every pregnancy has some risk of problems, but your lifestyle, as well as factors like certain conditions and health issues, can raise that risk, such as:

 - A health condition you had before you got pregnant